 What happens after an appeal is accepted

-The following is a general outline of what you can expect to happen after your appeal has been accepted by the Tax Appeals Commission.
-You can find a detailed description of the Commission's rules of procedure on its website www.taxappeals.ie.
+The following is a general outline of what happens after your appeal is accepted by the Tax Appeals Commission.
+You can find a detailed description of the Commission's rules of procedure on its website.

 Settlement of appeal by agreement with Revenue

-Most appeals end up being settled by agreement between taxpayers and Revenue rather than being decided by the Tax Appeals Commission.
-After you make an appeal, the Commission is likely to ask you if you consider that your appeal can be settled by agreement with Revenue.
-If you consider that such agreement can be reached, you should continue to discuss the disputed matter with Revenue in an effort to reach agreement.
-Your appeal to the Tax Appeals Commission will remain open for the duration of any discussions with Revenue.
-However, the Commission may decide to proceed with the appeal if it thinks that it is unlikely to be settled by agreement or it is unlikely to be settled within a reasonable period of time.
+Most appeals are settled by agreement between taxpayers and Revenue rather than being decided by the Tax Appeals Commission.
+After you make an appeal, the Commission is likely to ask if you could settle your appeal by agreement with Revenue.
+If you believe such agreement can be reached, you should continue to discuss the disputed matter with Revenue.

 Oral hearing by Appeal Commissioner

-The Tax Appeals Commission can decide not to have an oral hearing but, instead, to make a decision based on written material provided by you and Revenue.
-This is more likely to happen where the matter being appealed is straightforward.
+The Tax Appeals Commission may make their decision based on written material provided by you and Revenue without an oral hearing.
+This is likely to happen where the matter under appeal is straightforward.

 Decision made by Appeal Commissioner

-Whether your appeal is decided with or without an oral hearing, you will be given a detailed written decision that explains why the Appeal Commissioner made the decision.
-All decisions are published on the Commission's website www.taxappeals.ie, but do not identify the particular taxpayer involved.
+Whatever way your appeal is decided, you will receive a detailed written decision that explains why the Appeal Commissioner made the decision.
+All decisions are published on the Commission's website.
+The taxpayer is not identified.